Yuvrajchopra25/Project-7-Mushroom-classification-using-Naive-Bayes/README.md

 - SkLearn

 ## Naive Bayes Classifier:
 A Naive Bayes classifier is a probabilistic machine learning model that’s used for classification task.
 The crux of the classifier is based on the Bayes theorem.
+Bayes’ Theorem finds the probability of an event occurring given the probability of another event that has already occurred.
+Bayes’ theorem is stated mathematically as the following equation:

 **Bayes Theorem:**